 At any one time, there can be 30 pairs of hands at work in El Anatsui's studio in Nsukka, south-eastern Nigeria.
 They crush bottle cap after bottle cap, folding the aluminium with careful fingers, before piercing and linking these together with copper wire.

 Anatsui insists on an atmosphere of silent industry.
-Dressed in overalls, he walks constantly around the team, watching strips of aluminum begin to form thin, rolled carpets of dull metal.
-The artist is looking for unbalanced repetition of color and calling for more burnished reds here, yellows there.
+Dressed in overalls, he walks constantly around the team, watching strips of aluminium begin to form thin, rolled carpets of dull metal.
+The artist is looking for unbalanced repetition of colour and calling for more burnished reds here, yellows there.
 As Anatsui directs his men, it is like watching a conductor and orchestra.

 Semantics are important to him.
 He's precise about how to refer to the bottle cap pieces: "These are sculptures," he says.
 "Not tapestries.
 Nor are they woven, they're produced: This is not textile work that I'm doing here."

-Anatsui's resistance to such labeling is linked to his dismissal of geographic pigeonholing.
-It's an aversion to drawing his artistic practice into the realm of craft.
+Anatsui's resistance to such labelling is linked to his dismissal of geographic pigeonholing.
+It's an aversion to drawing his artistic practise into the realm of craft.
 At the same time, he avoids anything that locks the works to a specific reading or body of influences.

 Christopher Lord is a freelance journalist based in Dubai.

 New Bond Street Wednesday 23 May at 11am

 Enquiries: Catherine Harrington-Gioulekas +44 (0) 20 7468 8216